 Implement positive self-talk and acknowledge the great aspects of your body.
 Practise saying, “I am proud of the changes my body has endured” instead of, “I hate my cellulite”, and “I have strong legs which support me through the day”, instead of, “I have flabby thighs”.
 This will also help you see yourself as a ‘whole’ person, rather than focusing solely on less-than-perfect body parts.

 It’s alarmingly easy to compare ourselves with the ideas of the venerated and 'perfect' bodies displayed on billboards, advertisements and social media.
 However, avoiding such social comparisons is one of the three intervention measures that can aid in developing a positive body image, as per researchers Posavac, et al.

 The allegation that media imposes unreasonable standards of beauty and appearance on consumers is not new by any means, but the advent of social media has amplified the effect.
 Try developing a critical view of the messages and ideas that social media tries to impose on you.

 “Avoiding the perfectionism trap or ideals which are impossible to achieve is one of the most crucial components of developing a positive body image.”

 If the messages being conveyed make you feel bad about your body, it may be in your best interest to avoid these sources altogether.
 Additionally, you can also try being vocal about the lack of representation for more realistic body types, so that the advertisers and brands may take note and bring the necessary change by embracing body positivity.

-Body positive: love what you see in the mirror
+Body positivity: love what you see in the mirror

 People with body dissatisfaction issues often hold on to clothing in different sizes, hoping or fearing they’d need it one day ‘just in case’.
 Renowned body image counsellor Lori Osachy likens this scenario to being trapped in a “negative body image prison”, and recommends reorganizing your closet with clothes that fit you currently so that you feel more comfortable and beautiful the way you are.